 Sideloading Your Ebook

 You may also find it useful to view your ebook on a device like an iPad or Kindle.
-While this is not a reliable way to proof your Kindle ebook, it can be useful on other platforms, and is another way to spot potential errors in your text.
 More about this option can be found in Sideloading Your Ebook.

 Proofing Your Print Edition

 For your print edition, you can use the Preview utility that comes with your Mac.
 You can typically open your PDF in Preview by just double-clicking it.